xsalazar/fluent-emoji/README.md

 # 🚀 Fluent Emoji

-This repository contains the source code for the website [https://fluentemoji.com](https://fluentemoji.com) and was bootstrapped using [`create-react-app`](https://github.com/facebook/create-react-app).
+This repository contains the source code for the website [https://fluentemoji.com](https://fluentemoji.com).

 This website allows for browsing Microsoft's "familiar, friendly, and modern emoji".
 Including additional features such as: browsing supported skintones, swapping illustration styles, and downloading the source images for quick reference and reuse.